olaekdahl/ml-model-as-rest/flask/README.md

 # Publishing ML data using Python exclusive with Flask

-This model is using the famous Iris Flower Data which is installed along with Anaconda.
+This model is using the famous Iris Flower Data which is installed along with scikit-learn.
 It takes in a list of floats which represent the measurement of petals on an iris plant.
 It returns the predicted variety of iris.

 ## To run
 1. `python app.py`